edukey/thoughts/WebAPI.md

 my thought : hypermedia is not given to end-user at runtime but to client developer at design time, it can make sens to end-user only if the UI system dynamically follow the API hypermedia (as in HTML) AND needed data (payload)

-* API is itself "browsable" from its start point
+* API is itself "browsable" from its start point, so participates to documentation and discovery of the API at design time by client developer
   * my thought : this reduce the need for documentation, but doc will never be avoided, so not extremely helpfull
+  * my thought : if the API also has a HTML format, it may allow the end-user to browse it directly without need for developer
-* indirection : URLs are provided by links not doc, "rel" defines what the url is about
+* indirection : URLs are provided by links not hard-coded from doc, "rel" defines what the url is about
-  * this allow server-side to change its urls, but not its keywords in "rel"
+  * this allow server-side to change its urls roots, but not its keywords in "rel"
     * my thought : it much complexifies the client side for a "small" advantage on server side
+    * my thought : anyway, the URL parameters/templates and in/out data must be documented to developer
     * my thought : anyway, the exact usage of the url must be known in advance by the client developer, based on what documentation says about the "rel" keyword
-* related resources : the API directly says how to reach other resources which have relations to the current one
+* related resources : the API directly says how to reach other resources which have relations to the current one, the developer does not need to reconstruct such urls as per documentation says
 * authorized action (state transition) : the API say which action is possible on the current resource
+  * the developer can write some logic as per the allowed transitions
   * my thought : this may have some value, other way will be the client to first try the operation on the resource (transition) and get an error from the server, like 403
-*  my thought : interestingly, REST url are mainly understood as resource centric, but Hypermedia "sub-"urls are about action (transition)
+*  my thought : interestingly, REST urls are mainly understood as resource centric, but Hypermedia "sub-"urls are about action (transitions)

 * Hypermedia apis :
   * https://api.github.com/ : you could have a UI client to browse this api without knowning it, only its link semantic of xxx_url fields and parameters